TrafeX/home-assistant-config/README.md

 * Automated Christmas lights (only during the holidays 😉)
 * Notify when one of the smoke sensors detects smoke
 * Ghost mode; turn on lights for a short period when away to pretend someone is home
+* Start the vacuum cleaner based on a schedule with the option to override per day
 * Notify when the vacuum cleaner is done
-* Set security camera in privacy mode when at home
 * Dim the lights when the TV is turned on
 * Turn the heating down when night mode is activated
 * Notify when you leave the frontdoor open
-* Showing the health of my plants
 * Make my vacuum cleaner come from under the couch to be able to empty it
-* Have a 'guest presence' select input to override the presence detection
+* Have a 'guest presence' option to override the presence detection
-* Send a snapshot of the person ringing the doorbell
+* Send a snapshot of the person ringing the doorbell and announce it on the Google Mini's
 * DSMR integration, monitoring my energy and gas usage
 * Notify when the wind conditions are bad and we need to close some windows
 * Brighten the backyard lights when motion is detected
-* Notify when the powerline voltage is fluctuation too much
+* Notify when the powerline voltage fluctuates too much
+* Cast a dashboard view of Home Assistant to Google Nest Hub

 ![Home Assistant dashboard](https://www.trafex.nl/wp-content/uploads/2020/09/home-assistent-v3.png "Home Assistant dashboard")